mazidulfarabi/thynkzone-instructions/README.md

 10) Android app changes
 -  publish domain or other changes for the android app, login to kodular using google sign in as detectivemailoffical
 -  set version += 1 sub-version += 1
--  export as AAB with name Humanitarian
+-  export as AAB with name thynkzone
 -  login to google play as thynkzone and create release and upload and then publish

 P.S.
 Idea for phpmyadmin installation